raspberrypilearning/scratch-led-game/en/step_2.md

 --- task ---

 Take a resistor and insert one of it’s legs into the other end of the jumper cable attached to Pin 1.
 Insert the other leg into another female-female jumper cable.
-We ads a resistor to our circuit to control the **electrical current** passing through our circuit, to protect the LED from burning out.
+We add a resistor to our circuit to control the **electrical current** passing through it, to protect the LED from burning out.

 ![circuit diagram of a jumper cable with a resistor wired to 3V3 on the Raspberry Pi](images/Pi_3_resistor_test.jpg)
 --- /task ---